671432/MyInterests/README.md

 > [!WARNING]
 > **This repository has moved**
-> This GitHub repo is no longer actively maintained.
-Development has moved to GitLab:
+> This GitHub repo is no longer actively maintained and will not receive further updates.
+> Development has moved to GitLab:
 > **👉 [MyInterests](https://gitlab.com/MasterRaxer/MyInterests)**
-> This copy will not receive updates.

 [![Moved to GitLab](https://img.shields.io/badge/Moved%20to-GitLab-orange?logo=gitlab)](https://gitlab.com/MasterRaxer/MyInterests)